 Besides her jewelry and the furniture she sold, and her paintings and art, Nadia more importantly left behind a legacy of love.

-Nadia had a kind word for everyone, and never spoke a harsh word about anyone.
-I heard that from other people over and over, and always knew it to be true of her myself.
+Nadia had kind words for everyone, and never spoke a harsh word about anyone.
+I heard that from other people over and over and always knew it to be true of her myself.

 She, simply put, embodied love.

 It reminded me of something so essential, simple, and sometimes overlooked when living our dreams in this busy, chaotic world.

 When we set out to live our dreams, we will inevitably connect with and require assistance from dozens if not hundreds, or even thousands, of others.
 Living big dreams usually requires help from a team, whether that’s your family, friends, spouse or partner, people who shop in your store, readers who buy your book, editors, coaches, etc.

 None of us are in this alone.
 All dreams are accomplished with the help of others.

 And, every time we work on a dream and move forward with a project or passion, we have the opportunity to touch the lives of others, to offer them some kindness, to make each connection count.
 To build bridges of love between us.